How to Configure Unattended Upgrades on Debian 12/11/10

 Remove-Unused-Dependencies

-This option allows you to remove unused dependencies after an upgrade.
-By default, this option is not enabled.
-To activate this option and remove unused dependencies, set the value to “true” as shown in the example below:
+This option lets you remove unused dependencies after an upgrade.
+By default, the system doesn’t enable this option.
+To use this option and eliminate unused dependencies, change the value to “true” as illustrated in the example below:

 Unattended-Upgrade::Remove-Unused-Dependencies "true";